powerflo-data/Final-Project-Ironhack/README.md

 ## Further investigation using UL: <br>
-When looking at the confusion Matrix, it's noticeable that some genres will get predicted pretty good (e.g. Hip-Hop) while for others (e.g. Rock, Pop) the model performs way worse.
+When looking at the confusion Matrix, it's noticeable that some genres will get predicted pretty good (e.g. Hip-Hop) while for others (e.g. Rock, Pop) the model performs way worse. <br>

+To